Fact-checked by the onlinepaydaynews.com editorial team

 How Do Emergency Loan Costs Compare Across Lender Types?

-The cost of emergency borrowing varies dramatically.
+The cost difference between a credit union loan and a payday loan is not marginal.
 A $1,000 personal loan from a credit union at 12% APR costs roughly $44 in interest over 12 months.
-The same loan from a payday lender at a 400% APR can cost over $300 in fees in a single two-week cycle.
+The same loan from a payday lender at a 400% APR can cost over $300 in fees within a single two-week cycle.

-Understanding total loan cost — not just monthly payments — is the most important step before signing.
+Understanding total loan cost, not just the monthly payment, is the most consequential decision a borrower makes.
 The Truth in Lending Act (TILA), enforced by the CFPB, requires all lenders to disclose the full APR and total repayment amount before you sign.
 For more on what these disclosures must include, see what lenders must legally disclose before you sign.

 | Lender Type | Typical APR Range | Loan Amount | Approval Speed | Credit Score Needed |